Bacterial Identification & Selection

 Refined bacterial culture techniques

 Access to CMiST bio-repository of bacterial strains isolated from clinically relevant conditions

-After completing a project form, we’ll meet and discuss the scope of your project.
+After completing a project form, we’ll meet and discuss the scope of your project and talk about pricing.
 Then, you’ll send us your biological samples and we’ll screen them using the appropriate growth conditions.
 After your batch of samples has been identified, we’ll send you a list of the bacteria, their relative frequencies, and the isolates.